Hukou: Rationale and function

-In its original legislation, the hukou system was justified as created to“...maintain social order, protect the rights and interests of citizens and to be of service to the establishment of socialism".
+In the middle of the 20th century, China's weak industrial sector and food security needs meant that mass migration was a threat to stability in both urban and rural areas.
+By restricting peasants' ability to move, the system aimed to ensure sufficient agricultural production and to maintain social stability in urban areas with limited work opportunities.
+In its original legislation, the hukou system was justified as created to"...maintain social order, protect the rights and interests of citizens and to be of service to the establishment of socialism".
 The central government asserted that because rural areas had greater capacity to absorb and use excess labor, the majority of the population should be concentrated in these regions.
 Furthermore, free movement of people was considered dangerous, as it would lead to overpopulation of cities and could threaten agricultural production.
 Under the hukou system, the rural population was structured to serve as support for urban industrialization, both in agricultural production and workers for state owned businesses.

-In reality, the hukou system served other motives as well.
+The hukou system served other purposes as well.
 After establishing the People's Republic of China in 1949, the Chinese Communist Party enacted policies based on the notions of stability and rapid modernization, and the hukou system was no exception.
 Urban areas have historically been where authoritarian regimes are most vulnerable: to combat this, the central government gave preferential treatment to city residents, hoping to prevent uprisings against the state, particularly in the early years when it was especially susceptible to rebellion.
 The structure of the hukou system also bolstered the power of the central government over its urban citizens: by making city residents dependent upon the government for all aspects of daily life, the central government could force obedience from problematic individuals.

 The central government's efforts to contain migration has been a major factor in the rapid development of the Chinese economy.
 Their tight check on migration into urban areas has helped prevent the emergence of a number of problems faced by many other developing countries.
 For example, the appearance of slums outside of urban areas due to a massive influx of individuals searching for work has not been an issue, nor have poor health conditions due to high population density.
 And regardless of its other imperfections, the hukou system's ability to maintain stability has contributed to China's economic rise.

-Human rights activists state that the hukou system has also been used to systematically deny Uyghurs and Tibetans from moving out of Xinjiang or Tibet by disallowing them from renting or buying housing in more eastern parts of China, and that any who do manage to leave are commonly forced to return through the system.